top of page

 AI + LAND MANAGEMENT

-AI can be integrated within new land management systems to monitor forest health through technologies such as LIDAR scanning and remote sensors integrated into SLMs.
+AI can be integrated within new land management systems to monitor the health of natural landscapes through technologies such as LIDAR scanning and remote sensors integrated within SLMs.

 Macro Conclusion_AI and Land Management.png